 Give a nod to dining history by celebrating TV Dinner Day, observed annually on September 10.
-We’ve all enjoyed at least one of these quick, easy meals.
+We have all enjoyed at least one of these quick, easy meals.
 The TV Dinner is one of the most iconic symbols of American food culture.

 During World War II, women entered the workforce locally while men served our country overseas.
-This foreshadowed the postwar introduction of the TV dinner during the 1950s.
+This foreshadowed the introduction of the TV dinner, postwar, during the 1950s.

 This complete meal, packaged as individual servings of each course nestled into a compartmentalized aluminum tray, presented a modern convenience that enabled families to serve up balanced dinners after half an hour of oven cooking time.

 As it so happened, a marvelous invention called the television was making its debut into American homes.
 Family time was often enjoyed in front of the novel entertainment source while savoring TV dinners, hence their name.